The Foundry Problem: World Models and the Missing Liability Framework for Self-Supervised Learning

 C. Algorithmic Poisoning and Product Liability

-The harder question is who bears liability when the poisoning occurs at the data level, before the developer has assumed possession of the affected training examples.
+But the harder question is who bears liability when the poisoning occurs at the data level, before the developer has assumed possession of the affected training examples.
 Supply chain product liability provides precedent.
 A manufacturer who incorporates a defective component bears liability even if the defect originated upstream.
 The SSL base model provider, having chosen to train on an unvetted corpus without adversarial robustness evaluation, has made a decision that determines whether the defect reaches the downstream product.

 D. Causal Hallucinations and the World Model as Design Defect

 When a causal world model is used to train a robotic agent or an autonomous system, the legal stakes shift from bias and privacy to physical injury.
 A robot trained on an SSL world model that misrepresents the brittleness of glass, the stopping distance of a vehicle, or the load tolerance of a structural component is not operating on a statistical error.
-It is operating on a false physics.
+It is operating on false physics.
 That is a design defect under the Restatement (Third) of Torts, section 2(b), which holds a product defective in design when the foreseeable risks of harm could have been reduced by a reasonable alternative design.

 Leveraging the AI Data Stewardship Framework

-The AI Data Stewardship Framework (AI-DSF) provides the normative architecture for translating these liability theories into actionable obligations.
+The AI Data Stewardship Framework (AI-DSF) provides the architecture for translating these liability theories into actionable obligations.
 The AI-DSF organizes its controls into three tiers.
 Basic Controls represent the baseline every organization should have.
 Foundational Controls apply to organizations with higher risk profiles.
 Organizational Controls focus on people and processes.
 Several of these controls map directly onto the SSL risk landscape.

 The AI-DSF further requires that “data deletion and data unlearning methodologies are readily available and implementable.”
 This is a direct reference to Machine Unlearning, a technical approach to removing specific training examples from a model’s learned behavior without full retraining.
 For the GDPR and CCPA memorization problem, Machine Unlearning is the AI-DSF’s prescribed remediation mechanism.
 A Base Model Provider that has not implemented Machine Unlearning capabilities before encountering a right-to-erasure request has failed a Basic Control obligation.

 Data Threat Defenses, also a Foundational Control, explicitly references NIST AI 100-2e2025, the Adversarial Machine Learning taxonomy.
 This control requires that developers identify and mitigate threats from internal and external sources and maintain alignment with adversarial robustness standards.
-The SSL poisoning scenario is not an edge case the AI-DSF failed to anticipate.
-It is a named threat category within the framework’s own standard reference.

 Proposed Liability Model: The SSL Safe Harbor